bflaven/ia_usages/ia_seo_ia_semantic_breadcrumb_webmcp/_prompt/033_ia_seo_ia_categories_issue_wp_editorial.md

+## PROMPT_11
+It is not exactly working like you describe.
+At least let me explain the possible workflow because we are talking about editorial with value not technical feature or function with no value !
+Here is my understanding of what it should do.
+Humans are above machines.

+Ok so I have edited  and updated the "Adobe" description like you said in the WP out of the scope of the `Breadcrumb Migration` plugin.
+It is now  a human written description in `Actual Description`.
+The real risk is that I overwrite the `Actual Description` with `Description from Wikidata` with the help of the `→ Copy to Actual` button when the `Wikidata ID` is existing.
+You have to know that I need to write hand-written `Actual Description` because `Wikidata ID` does not exist or is wrong as the process of matching has been massively based on the tag string.
+It has produced errors and also not everything has an item with definition in wikidata.
+What can be done to prevent this issue?
+To get a good description for an item in the plugin, I am sometimes forced to create a reference in wikidata, which is very time consuming and my objective is too improve the SEO of my site, not fill wikidata with my brain juice.
+Gotcha ?

+NOTE: Before coding, summarize in bullet points that you understand from the given instructions.
+Update the readme in the changelog in the readme and the version of the script when I validate the changes asked.

 ## PROMPT_10

 I need a better UX for the plugin `Breadcrumb Migration Version 1.29.0`, through use, I discovered that the plugin needs improvements.
 Here are the changes needed that should take into account these observations.